badly-drawn-wizards/vangogh_oc_fix/README.md

 BAD™.

 # How to build & install
-- Disable read only mode on your SteamDeck
-- Install `base-devel` with pacman
+- Install `base-devel` and `linux-neptune-61` with pacman.
-- `make build` to build
-    - If linux headers are not installed, it will tell which package to install.
-      Once installed, rerun `make build`
-- `sudo make install` to install the module
+  - If it fails to find the linux-neptune package or make fails run `uname -r` and replace 61 with the last 2 numbers.
+- Run `./install.sh`.
 - You can either:
   - Run it in the current boot with `sudo modprobe vangogh_oc_fix cpu_default_soft_max_freq=<freq in Mhz>`.
   - Run it every boot with `sudo make install-conf MODULE_FREQ=<freq in Mhz>`. you will need to run `sudo modprobe vangogh_oc_fix` to run for the current boot.
+- GPU speed is automatically determined.

-# How to add support specific kernels
+# How to manually add support specific kernels

 This project depends on unstable internel APIs of the amdgpu<sup>[1]</sup>
 driver.
 In version `0.0.1` I created c header files to mirror the header files